sadafAsh/FactoryPattern/README.md

-# FactoryPatttern
+# FactoryPattern
-FACTORY METHOD PATTERN:

           It is define,an interface or abstract class for creating the object but let the subclass decide which subclass to instantiate.It is one the best method to create an object where object creational is hidden from the client.It comes under creational design pattern.

-          In this project,interface 'Operator' has been created and 'Addition','Subtraction','Multiplication' 'Division' are the concrete classes which implements the interface.A 'Calculation' is the factory class which is a next step.'Main' will only use Calculation  class to get  object of concrete classes by passing an information such as(Addition/Substraction/Multiplication/Division) to Calculation to get type of object it needs.
+          In this project,interface 'Operator' has been created and 'Addition','Subtraction','Multiplication' 'Division' are the concrete classes which implements the interface.'Calculation' is the factory class which is a next step.'Main' will only use Calculation class to get  object of concrete classes by passing an information (Addition/Substraction/Multiplication/Division) to Calculation to get type of object it needs.

 JunitTest:

-     There is Junit Test for all the type of factory pattern and test coverage in jacoco report is 100% successful.
+      The  Junit Test is done of all the entities in  "factory pattern" project and test coverage is 100% successful in jacoco report.

+  SONARQUBE :
+          In sonarqube,reliability ,security , securityReview and maintainability is A and the code coverage is 100%.

 SONARQUBE